 Everything You Need To Know about the RTO (Return to Origin) Shipping Charges

-The world of eCommerce incorporates the time taking and tedious task of package delivery.
+The world of eCommerce is also inclusive of the time taking and tedious process of package delivery.
 And in this process, we often come across a wide range of confusing terms that are related to the supply and delivery of the items.
-All of these unique terms have their meaning and significance in the entire supply chain process.
+All of these unique terms have their own meaning and significance in the entire supply chain process.

 One of the most common terms related to eCommerce package delivery is RTO.
-If you’re wondering what that means, you’re in the right place.
+If you’re wondering what that means, we’re here to help you!

 Read on to find out everything that you need to know about RTO.
-It will help you to have more insight into the whole concept of eCommerce package delivery.
+It will help you to have more insight into the whole concept of eCommerce package delivery and logistics.

 Return to Origin or RTO is a commonly heard term in the eCommerce world.
 In simple terms, it refers to the non-deliverability of a package and its return to the seller’s address.
 The courier agency in case of RTO, is not able to deliver the shipment due to non-availability of the recipient and hence sends it back to the warehouse of the shipper.